 What to do if your application is denied

-A small percentage of applicants are denied.
+A small share of applicants are denied.
 The most common reasons:

 • Background check disqualification.
-Felonies within the past 7 years, recent DUIs, or major moving violations can result in a denial.
+Recent felonies, DUIs, or major moving violations can result in a denial.
+Specific eligibility rules are set by DoorDash and applicable state law and vary by case.

 • MVR (motor vehicle record) issues.
 Multiple recent at-fault accidents, license suspensions, or reckless-driving charges.